Recent: Culture_1

 [Washington, United Kingdom.
 04.09.23 - 30.09.23]

-The project led to miners and National Coal Board (NCB) workers reuniting after matching up names to stories during the interview process and was supported by Redhills Miners Association, The Cultural Spring and UCL.
+The project reunited miners and National Coal Board (NCB) workers after matching names to stories during the interview process and was supported by the Redhills Miners Association, The Cultural Spring, and UCL.
 You can listen to the podcast here and purchase the publication here.

 The Visitors (Louisiana Museum)